thborges/robcmp/README.md

 To build robcmp from source, you will need to follow these steps.
 Please note that currently, only Linux and OSX are supported:

-- Install LLVM version 16 or newer.
-On Linux, you can follow the instructions provided at https://apt.llvm.org.
-On macOS, you can use Homebrew by running the command brew install llvm16.
+- Install LLVM version 17 or newer:
+  - On Linux, you can follow the instructions provided at https://apt.llvm.org to install llvm.
+Install the following packages: apt-install llvm-17 cmake flex bison zlib1g-dev libzstd-dev
+  - On macOS, you can use Homebrew by running the command brew install llvm17.
-- Install flex (version 2.6.4 or newer) and bison (version 3.8.2 or newer) on your system.
-You can use package managers like apt on Linux to install them.
-For example, you can run the command apt install flex bison.
+- Flex (version 2.6.4 or newer) and Bison (version 3.8.2 or newer) are required.
 - Clone the robcmp repository: `git clone git@github.com:thborges/robcmp.git && cd robcmp`
-- Switch to the new-platforms branch: `git checkout new-platforms`
+- Switch to the most recent or desired branch: `git checkout standard-lib`
+- Create a builder folder: `mkdir build && cd build`
+- Configure the source code with cmake: `cmake -DCMAKE_BUILD_TYPE="Debug" ..`
-- In the main robcmp folder, execute the make command: `$ make`
+- Execute the make command: `$ make`